-Summer is here in full swing, and with long, hot days come Summer storms.
-High humidity and rising warm air are the perfect recipe for frequent thunderstorms.
 As your home’s first line of defense, regularly inspect and maintain your roof to ensure it is prepared to withstand wind, rain, hail, and other environmental factors.
-A visual inspection every six months can help you notice issues quickly.
-Catching small issues early can prevent larger problems later!
+A visual inspection every six months can help you notice issues quickly, and catching small issues early can prevent larger problems later!

 What to look for:

-Trimming branches and other foliage around your house not only helps keep gutters clean, but also prevents large limbs from causing damage to your house during a storm.
-Broken or fallen limbs can cause cracks in your roof, or premature deterioration from added weight.
+3. Trim Foliage – Trimming branches and other foliage around your house not only helps keep gutters clean but also prevents large limbs from causing damage to your house during a storm.
+Broken or fallen limbs can cause cracks in your roof or premature deterioration from the added weight.
 Leaves and twigs piling on your roof can also trap water, holding in excess moisture.
-Moisture can lead to vegetative growth, weakening and decomposition of the roof, and can also be an eyesore if the decaying leaves are visible at ground level.
+Moisture can lead to vegetative growth, weakening, and decomposition of the roof, and can also be an eyesore if the decaying leaves are visible at ground level.
 Summer storms often bring high winds, causing nearby trees to brush against your roof and house.
 Trimming branches will minimize damage caused by limbs brushing against your home.

-Be sure to take note of and fix any issues in a timely fashion.
+4. Make Repairs – Be sure to take note of and fix any issues in a timely fashion.
 Fixing problems early, and staying proactive, can extend the longevity of your roof, and minimize damage if it does happen.
-If there is any question whether or not a problem is safe for you to fix yourself, remember to stay safe, and consult your local roofer.
+If there is any question about whether or not a problem is safe for you to fix yourself, remember to stay safe and consult your local roofer.